ccssmnn/relaxed-spa/README.md

 How far can we get?

-- fingerprinting and proper cache headers for the client bundle
 - code splitting
 - Reload the app when the server restarts
 - example testing setup